variant-database/vdb/README.md

 Manually added sequences without GISAID-assigned accession numbers should use a provisional number slightly greater than the highest accession number in the current dataset.

-Other files included in the repository are:
+Other files included in this repository are:

 nuclref.wiv04    This is the SARS-CoV-2 genomic sequence reference, which is used when **vdb** is run in nucleotide mode